 Place the chicken pieces onto the prepared tray (the marinade will be thick as chilling makes it firm), leaving space between each piece.
 Use the back of a spoon to smooth the thick marinade evenly over the chicken pieces.

 Add the tray to the oven only once it's preheated to 200c (the high heat will help the marinade cook onto the chicken without too much running off).
 Bake for 45 minutes or until tender.
-Don't allow to dry out but the coating should be lovely and golden brown with some dark bits.
+Don't allow the chicken to dry out but the coating should be lovely and golden brown with some dark bits.